teuk/mediabot_v3/docs/HAILO_3.5.md

 - line break, control byte or oversized output;
 - implausible expansion or contraction;
 - loss of the candidate's learned lexical anchor;
-- changed numbers or reversed explicit negation.
+- changed number order or values, or a changed explicit negative marker.

 Every normal Hailo reply enters this boundary. `HAILO_POST_EDIT_ENABLED=0` is an explicit emergency provider kill switch: it retains the locally prepared